AntimatterAI/studio-finder/SETUP.md

-# Studio Finder Setup Guide
+# wavr Setup Guide

-This guide will help you set up the Studio Finder application with Supabase authentication and database.
+This guide will help you set up the wavr application with Supabase authentication and database.

 ## Prerequisites